upper waypoint

 How do I know I have a good seat at Stanford Stadium?

+You can check out a 3-D rendering of Stanford Stadium on the university’s website.
 But the Arirang tour is performed in the round, on a 360-degree stage, making it even easier for fans to actually see the BTS members.

 What will the setlist be for BTS’s Stanford shows?

-If you don’t mind spoilers, Billboard has the tour’s setlist from Tampa, Florida, which includes some of their early big hits like “Fake Love” and “Butter.”
+If you don’t mind spoilers, Billboard has the tour’s setlist from Tampa, Florida, which includes some of their big hits like “Fake Love” and “Butter.”

 What should I know about parking at Stanford for the BTS show?

-If these are sold out, you can try your luck with third-party parking websites like SpotHero for other non-Stanford parking options farther away.
+If these passes are sold out, you can try your luck with third-party parking websites like SpotHero for other non-Stanford parking options farther away.
 You may find residents of nearby Stanford neighborhoods are selling parking spots for the night.

 If you are from out of town and have rented a car, be sure to read KQED’s guide on the unfortunately common problem of break-ins in the Bay Area and keep your vehicle safe.